sgopal08/comp423-course-notes/docs/tutorials/go-setup.md

 2. Wait for the container to build and start.

 ## Step 4: Verify Go Installation
-1. Open a terminal inside the container and run:
+Open a terminal inside the container and run:
 ```
-go --version
+go version
 ```
 !!! bug "Look Out"
     Make sure it outputs a recent Go version! (i.e. Such as go version ex.
 Go 1.23)